boxedworks/ai-osrs-p/readme.md

 Including only one character will add a random selection of other characters into the scene.
 Including more than one character will only have those selected characters in the scene.

 Location names with a "/" mean you can use either name.
 Only one location can be used per prompt.
+If more than one is included, a random one is selected out of the locations provided.

 ## Characters:
 - Sam